-The heaviest demand on the transportation system is generated by commuters to work.
+The heaviest demand on the transportation system has traditionally been generated by commuters to work.
 Much of that demand occurs in peak travel hours in the morning and evening.
 Over the years the locations of employment centers in and around Auburn have changed.
 Jobs are no longer only located in the downtown core in mills, shops, offices, and retail stores.

-Instead, employment has been dispersed to the north around the north Auburn retail district, to the south in industrial parks near the Turnpike interchange as well as some staying in downtown.
+Instead, employment has been dispersed to the north around the north Auburn retail district, to the south in industrial parks near the Turnpike interchange, as well as some staying downtown.
 Many Auburn residents work in Lewiston, where the largest employers in the region are located, or greater Portland, due to Auburn's housing affordability attracting households north.
-Many people employed in Auburn and Lewiston live in suburban growing nearby towns.
-Auburn unavoidably part of a regional transportation network.
+Many people employed in Auburn and Lewiston live in growing nearby suburban towns.
+Auburn is unavoidably part of a regional transportation network.